Asian forest tortoise: Description

-The carapace is considerably depressed, its depth not half its length; anterior and posterior margins reverted, more or less strongly serrated; nuchal present; two supracaudal shields; dorsal shields concentrically striated, often concave; vertebrals much broader than long and at least as broad as costals.
-The plastron is large, gular region somewhat produced and usually notched, hind lobe deeply notched; the pectoral shields may be widely separated from each other, or from a short median suture; axillary shield very small, inguinal large.
-The head is moderate in size; two large prefrontal shields and a large frontal; beak not hooked; jaws feebly denticulated, the alveolar surface of the upper jaw with a strong median ridge.
-The forelimbs anteriorly have very large, bony, pointed, imbricate tubercles, forming four or five longitudinal series.
-The hind limbs have very large bony tubercles on the plantar surface, with others larger, conical, and spur-like on the heel, and a group of still larger conical tubercles on each side on the back of the thighs.
+The carapace is considerably depressed (flattened), its depth less than half its length.
+Anterior and posterior margins are reverted (upturned) and strongly serrated (toothed).
+A nuchal (neck) shield is present, along with two supracaudal (above the tail) shields.
+Dorsal shields show concentric striations (grooves) and are often concave.
+Vertebral shields are much broader than long and at least as broad as costals (side plates).
+The lower shell (plastron) is large, with the gular region (throat area) produced (slightly extended) and typically notched (indented).
+The hind lobe (rear section) is deeply notched (indented).
+Pectoral shields may be widely separated or joined by a short median suture (seam).
+The axillary (armpit) shield is very small, while the inguinal (groin) shield is large.
+The head is moderate in size, featuring two large prefrontal shields and a large frontal shield.
+The beak is not hooked.
+Jaws are feebly denticulated (weakly toothed), with a strong median ridge (raised line) on the upper jaw's alveolar surface (inner surface).
+Anterior forelimb surfaces have large, bony, pointed, imbricate tubercles (overlapping bumps) in four or five longitudinal series.
+Hind limbs bear large bony tubercles (bumps) on the plantar surface (sole), with larger, conical, spur-like tubercles (bumps) on the heel and a group of even larger conical tubercles (bumps) on each side of the thighs' posterior.
 Adults are dark brown or blackish.
-The carapace of juveniles is yellowish brown, with dark-brown markings.
+Juveniles have a yellowish-brown carapace with dark-brown markings.

 Distribution

-The Asian forest tortoise occurs in Bangladesh, Cambodia, India, Indonesia, Malaysia, Myanmar, Thailand, and Vietnam.
+M. emys occurs in countries across Asia, which includes Bangladesh, Cambodia, India, Indonesia, Malaysia, Myanmar, Thailand, and Vietnam.